EllieJaybee/sexy-pixel-dungeon/README.md

+# Sexy Pixel Dungeon

+A fork of [Shattered Pixel Dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) aiming to add nsfw elements to the game.

+_Below is the original README of SPD_

 # Shattered Pixel Dungeon

 A Roguelike RPG, with randomly generated levels, items, enemies, and traps!
 Based on the [source code of Pixel Dungeon](https://github.com/00-Evan/pixel-dungeon-gradle), by [Watabou](https://www.watabou.ru).